Feodor Chaliapin

-Feodor Ivanovich Chaliapin (Фёдор Ива́нович Шаля́пин; – 12 April 1938) was a Russian opera singer.
+Feodor Ivanovich Chaliapin (Note: Chaliapin's first name is also cited as Fyodor and his surname as Shalyapin.
+Chaliapin francized his surname as Chaliapine, and his name appeared on early His Master's Voice 78s as Theodore Chaliapine.) (Фёдор Ива́нович Шаля́пин, /ru/; – 12 April 1938) was a Russian opera singer.
 Possessing a deep and expressive bass voice, he enjoyed an important international career at major opera houses and is often credited with establishing the tradition of naturalistic acting in his chosen art form.

-Spelling note

-He himself spelled his surname, French-style, Chaliapine in the West, and his name even appeared on early His Master's Voice 78s as Theodore Chaliapine.
-In English texts, his given name is most usually rendered as Feodor or Fyodor, and his surname is most usually seen as Chaliapin.
-However, in the Russian pronunciation the initial consonant Ш is pronounced like sh in shop, not as ch in chop, and in reference books the surname is sometimes given a strict romanization as Shalyapin.
-This spelling also better reflects the fact that the name is pronounced with three syllables (Sha-LYA-pin), not four.

 Early life

-Feodor Chaliapin was born into a peasant family on 1 February (OS), 1873 in Kazan, in the wing of merchant Lisitzin's house on Rybnoryadskaya Street (now Pushkin Street) 10.
+Chaliapin was born Fyodor Ivanovich Shalyapin on 1 February (O.S.)
+1873 into a peasant family in Kazan, Russia, in the wing of Lisitsyn–Emelin house on 10 Rybnoryadskaya Street (now Pushkin Street).
 This wing no longer exists, but the house with the yard where the wing was situated is still there.
-The next day, Candlemas (The Meeting of Our Lord), he was baptized in Epiphany (Bogoyavlenskaya) Church on Bolshaya Prolomnaya street (now Bauman Street).
+The next day, Candlemas (The Meeting of Our Lord), he was baptized at Epiphany Cathedral (Bogoyavlenskaya) on Bolshaya Prolomnaya street (now Bauman Street).
 His godparents were his neighbors: the shoemaker Nikolay Tonkov and Ludmila Kharitonova, a 12-year-old girl.
-The dwelling was expensive for his father, Ivan Yakovlevich, who served as a clerk in the Zemskaya Uprava (Zemstvo District Council), and in 1878 the Chaliapin family moved to the village of Ametyevo (also Ometyevo, or the Ometyev settlements, now a settlement within Kazan) behind the area of Sukonnaya Sloboda, and settled in a small house.
+The dwelling was expensive for his father, Ivan Yakovlevich, who served as a clerk in the Zemskaya Uprava (Zemstvo District Council), and in 1878, the Chaliapin family moved to the village of Ametyevo (also Ometyevo, or the Ometyev settlements, now a settlement within Kazan) behind the area of Sukonnaya Sloboda, and settled in a small house.